-Air is one of the core elements for us and every living creature for existence on Earth.
-Just think we inhale and exhale or just breathe about 12-16 times in a minute.
+Air is one of the core elements for us and every living creature for existence on earth.
+Just think we inhale and exhale or breathe about 12-16 times a minute.
 In this process, we inhale oxygen and exhale carbon dioxide.
 So living in clean air is necessary.

-From various research and studies, it is found that polluted air contains harmful gases and particles like carbon monoxide, lead, nitrogen oxides, ground-level ozone, particle pollution, sulfur oxide, etc. So living under polluted and unhealthy air can cause you harm and eventually may get infected with several diseases.
+Various research and studies have found that polluted air contains harmful gases and particles like carbon monoxide, lead, nitrogen oxides, ground-level ozone, particle pollution, sulfur oxide, etc. So living under polluted and unhealthy air can cause you harm and eventually may get infected with several diseases.
 In some cases, polluted air can be deadly.

 How Is Molekule’s PECO Different from HEPA Air Purifiers?

 So we are here today to discuss two air purification technologies.
-One is Molekule’s PECO technology and the other is HEPA technology.
-In this article, we will try to cover the difference between these two air purifiers, understand the premise of the technology, and conclude for you which is the best.
+One is Molekule’s PECO technology, and the other is HEPA technology.
+In this article, we will try to cover the difference between these two air purifiers, understand the technology’s premise, and conclude which is the best.
 So let’s go.

 What is PECO?

 Molekule introduced Photoelectrochemical Oxidation Air Purifier, shortly known as PECO, to purify air pollutants in 2014.
 This technology uses UV light rays to create unstable molecules to destroy allergens and toxins from the air.
 Molekule claims that it can purify air more efficiently than HEPA technology.